 Alan Barnette, Justin Benson, Peter Bogdanovich, Marco Calavita, Tere Carruba, Jamie Lee Curtis, Guillermo Del Toro, Illeana Douglas, Amy E. Duddleston, Danny Elfman, Mali Elfman, Brett Easton Ellis, Jeanne Epper, Jeffrey Ford, Mick Garris, Norman Hollyn, Jim Hosney, Chris Innis, Kreng, Bill Krohn, Karyn Kusama, Neil Marshall, Shannon Mills, Aaron Moorhead, Howie Movshovitz, Bob Murawski, Walter Murch, John Murdy, Daniel Noah, Katie Parker, Osgood Perkins, Fred Raskin, Stephen Rebello, Marli Renfro, Eli Roth, Gary Rydstrom, Scott Spiegel, Timothy Standing, Richard Stanley, David Thomson, Paul Trejo, John Vernon, Josh C. Waller, Leigh Whannell, Elijah Wood)

 Alexandre O. Philippe is a director who mostly specialises in documentaries about fandom.
-He has previously made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The People vs George Lucas (2011) about Star Wars fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that has made accurate predictions about the outcome of the World Cup; Doc of the Dead (2014) about the zombie film phenomenon; Memory: The Origins of Alien (2019); and Leap of Faith: William Friedkin on The Exorcist (2019).
+He has also made Earthlings: Ugly Bags of Mostly Water (2004) about Star Trek fandom; The People vs George Lucas (2011) about Star Wars fandom; The Life and Times of Paul the Psychic Octopus (2012) about the octopus that has made accurate predictions about the outcome of the World Cup; Doc of the Dead (2014) about the zombie film phenomenon; Memory: The Origins of Alien (2019); and Leap of Faith: William Friedkin on The Exorcist (2019).

 78/52 is documentary devoted entirely to an analysis of the shower scene in Psycho.
 (The title, which is never explained throughout, refers to the fact that the finished shower sequence contains 78 different cuts between 52 camera set-ups).
 We have had documentaries devoted to analysing various films before but this must be the first devoted to a single scene in a film (one that runs to just under two minutes in length).
 Admittedly, it is probably the most famous single scene in cinema history.
 (Although in a similar vein, Jean-Luc Godard did make Letter to Jane (1972), an entire film dedicated to analysis of a single photo of Jane Fonda).